-- 1. Present at least two finished artworks based on potential directions from Unit 3 that demonstrate refinement and application of materials and techniques and communicate the student's ideas expressed in the exploration proposal. - Provide visual and written documentation that identifies and evaluates the selected potential directions. and effectively demonstrates a cohesive relationship between the works. - Compare the methods used by artists and considerations curators in of preparation, presentation, conservation and promotion of specific artworks in at least two different exhibitions.
+- 1. Present at least two finished artworks based on potential directions from Unit 3 that demonstrate refinement and application of materials and techniques and communicate the student's ideas expressed in the exploration proposal. - Provide visual and written documentation 2. that identifies and evaluates the selected potential directions, and effectively demonstrates а cohesive relationship between the works. - Compare the methods used by artists and 3 considerations of curators in the preparation, presentation, conservation and promotion of specific artworks in at least two different exhibitions.